treeshake/silkhour/README.md

 ## Tech stack

 Our store is built based on Shopify's official [Spotlight Theme](https://themes.shopify.com/themes/spotlight/styles/default).
-This theme is an official Shopify theme build using [Liquid](https://shopify.dev/themes/liquid/reference), [JavaScript](https://shopify.dev/themes/javascript-api) and plain CSS.<br>
+This theme is an official theme supplied by Shopify and built using [Liquid](https://shopify.dev/themes/liquid/reference), [JavaScript](https://shopify.dev/themes/javascript-api) and plain CSS.<br>

 In addition, we use the following to develop: